monkeyapple/GroupNameGenerator/README.md

 # Group Name Generator
-**GroupNameGenerator** is a tool for generating existing English words based on the words you provided.
+**GroupNameGenerator** is a tool for generating permutations of words you provided.

 ## Current Version
 V1.0